gregoryterry/Tickets-and-Ticket-Lifecycle/README.md

 <img src="" height="70%" width="70%" alt="Disk Sanitization Steps"/>

-<p>Change status to resolve, not closed.
-The ticket will remain in this state until we verify that all commence traffic is flowing.
+<p>For ticket 622392, I change the status to resolved, not closed.
+The ticket will remain in this state until verification that all commence traffic is flowing.
 You can see that the ticket has been removed from the list.
 <p>
 <img src="" height="70%" width="70%" alt="Disk Sanitization Steps"/>

-<p>The remaining ticket will be resolved in the same manner, starting with ticket 860628.
+<p>The remaining ticket will be resolved in the similar manner, starting with ticket 860628.
+Ticket 280913 will have the a lowwer priorty.
 <p>